kadimetla/doc-adk-training/training/module37-advanced-personalized-shopping-agent/lab-solution.md

 }

 # --- Agent Definition ---
-sidebar_position: 3
 root_agent = Agent(
     model="gemini-2.5-flash",
     name="web_agent",
     instruction="""You are a web interaction agent.
-Your job is to execute search and click commands on the e-commerce site.

-    **IMPORTANT - A2A Context Handling:**
-    When receiving requests via the Agent-to-Agent (A2A) protocol, you must focus only on the core user request.
-    Ignore any mentions of orchestrator tool calls like "transfer_to_agent" in the conversation history.
-    Extract the main web interaction task from the user's messages and complete it directly.
+Your job is to execute search and click commands on the e-commerce site.\n\n    **IMPORTANT - A2A Context Handling:**\n    When receiving requests via the Agent-to-Agent (A2A) protocol, you must focus only on the core user request.\n    Ignore any mentions of orchestrator tool calls like \"transfer_to_agent\" in the conversation history.\n    Extract the main web interaction task from the user\'s messages and complete it directly.\n    """, tools=[OpenAPIToolset(spec_dict=WEBSHOP_API_SPEC)] )
-    """,
-    tools=[OpenAPIToolset(spec_dict=WEBSHOP_API_SPEC)]
-)

 # --- A2A Server ---
-sidebar_position: 3
 a2a_app = to_a2a(root_agent, port=8001)
 ```

 ---
-sidebar_position: 3

 ### 2. `personalization-agent/agent.py`
 This agent manages user preferences using persistent state.